Thai Social Security

 Many people choose to ‘self-insure’ for health care expenses, either out of necessity (i.e. can’t get or afford private insurance) or by deliberate choice.

-Putting aside what you would pay in premiums into a special kitty and building up your own health fund buffer – or just putting a lump sum aside for health care expenses – is known as ‘self-insurance’.
+Putting aside what you would otherwise pay in health insurance premiums into a special kitty and building up your own health fund buffer – or just putting a lump sum aside for health care expenses – is known as ‘self-insurance’.

 Alongside this, you may use your own private monies to pay for ‘out of pocket’ expenses associated with those procedures (i.e. private rooms, better food and non-covered SS drugs and medicines).
 Those private monies might also be used for routine outpatient treatments hospitals or specialists for more mundane and predicable medical care needs for which there might be a wait under the public system.